inker0/wl-termshot/README.md

 ## Features
 - Select a specific area to take screenshot
 - Option to choose if wl-termshot copy screenshot to clipboard for every screenshot
-- Option to let screenshot saved to /tmp
+- Option to save screenshot to /tmp
 - Option to customize screenshot file name (default is screen_YYYY-MM-DD-hh:mm:ss.png)

 ## Limitation